colbster937/DuckOS/README.md

 ### Prerequisites

-* 10MB of Disk Space
+* 28MB of Disk Space (1MB if you replace the images with FontAwesome)
 * Your own Domain
 * Static Web Hosting Service